Documentation

 Rotating SECRET_STORE_BASE

 The SECRET_STORE_BASE is used to encrypt the SFDC and Storage secrets in the database.
-Changing this value between reboots without proper care results in these secrets being irrecoverable and the GRAX app being unable to start properly; a manual reset of configuration information in the database is the only recovery option.
+Changing this value between reboots without proper care results in these secrets being irrecoverable and the GRAX Application being unable to start properly; a manual reset of configuration information in the database is the only recovery option.
 If this issue occurs, please contact GRAX Support for assistance clearing the configuration.

 To properly rotate this value, perform the following steps: